 The twelfth and last King Allant was perhaps the most ill-suited for his lot in life.
 Biorr describes his liege as affectionate toward the commoners, an implicitly uncommon trait for a royal.
 And above all, he despises iniquity and deception.
 One can imagine that the one-time boy prince had loved to hear the family legends, listening again and again to the stories of chivalry, heroism, and the choice between good and evil.
 Such tales were likely to water the seeds of the young Allant’s righteous heart, solidifying his loving compassion for his fellow man as he grew up.
 However, for royalty, vice and foul play is the name of the game.
-Whether it be a dagger in the back, a claw at the throat, or a throwing blade through the skull, keeping spies to covertly find and dispose of your political enemies before they do the same to you is a necessary evil for any King, and the latest King Allant would be no different.
+Whether it be a dagger in the back, a claw at the throat, or a throwing blade through the skull, keeping spies to covertly find and dispose of your political enemies before they do the same to you is a necessary evil for any king, and the latest King Allant would be no different.
 This wicked reality destined the benevolent young man to march a path riddled with thorns, and they would leave their scars.

 His Majesty was a great king.
 He was tough and full of drive, affectionate toward his people of the lower classes, and detested vice and foul play.

 Hand-to-hand weapon protruding sharp claws.
 Attack attribute becomes slashing.
-Its wicked appearance is no exception.
-Equipment of the spies kept by the King.

 Demon-cutting blade handed down in the Boletaria Royal Family.
 White blade that serves as opposite to Soulbrandt, part of the Regalia’s image.
 It demonstrates especially high efficacy against demons.